BLOGS BY TOPIC

 |Using aggregate table||Without aggregate table|

-Since the query needs to work something out on the non aggregated data it has to run a direct query.
-This leads the DAX query execution to be around the same as they perform the same action.
+Since the query needs to work something out on the non aggregated data it has to run a query against the non-aggregated table.
+This leads the DAX query execution to be around the same, as they perform the same action.

-Interestingly when both data models need to use the direct query, the data model without an aggregate table will execute faster!
+Interestingly when both data models use the non-aggregated table, the data model without an aggregate table seems to execute faster!